MarvNC/JP-Resources/readme.md

 Use the [AnkiAutoReorder](https://github.com/KamWithK/AnkiAutoReorder) addon to have your backlog sort automatically on refresh.
 I also recommend installing the [Advanced Browser](https://ankiweb.net/shared/info/874215009) addon to display the frequency field in Anki's browse page.

 ![](<images/anki_Browse_(1_of_2224_cards_selected)_2022-07-10_10-22-41.png>)

+Alternatively, after installing Advanced Browser, you could sort by the frequency field and press `ctrl + a` then `ctrl + shift + s` to select all cards and reorder.

 ### Backfilling Old Cards